Septic system care after the storm with UF/IFAS Extension Central District regional specialized water resources agent, Yilin Zhuang

 Locate electrical or mechanical devices the system may have and avoid contact with them until they are dry.
 Also, in the event of a power outage, examine electrical connections before restoring power to make sure they are dry and safe to operate.

 Do not work on your septic system yourself.
 Hire a professional!
 Tanks may contain toxic gases that can be dangerous.

-UF/IFAS recommends hiring septic tank contractors certified through the Department of Health.
+UF/IFAS recommends hiring septic tank contractors certified through the Florida Department of Environmental Protection.

 For more information on septic tank maintenance, visit the UF/IFAS septic tank system site.